programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    Right-click on the "GitHub" folder and choose "Copy 'GitHub'".
 The GitHub folder file path is now copied.

-2. At the command line, you're going to write `cd`, followed by a space, followed by the file path to your GitHub folder (either type it in if known, or press Command-v to paste in the file path you copied in Step 1).
+2. At the command line, you're going to write `cd`, followed by a space, followed by the file path to your GitHub folder (either type it in if known, or press Command-v to paste in the file path you copied in the previous step).
 On the author's computer (logged in as the user DrJekyll) this command looks like:

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-7.png)